loning/universe/formal_theory_en.md

 ### Simplified Core Axiom System

-Quantum-Classical Dualism can be simplified to three core axioms:
+Quantum-Classical Dualism can be simplified to four core axioms:

 **Axiom 1: Dual Existence**
 The universe consists of a quantum domain $\Omega_Q$ (space of infinite possibilities) and a classical domain $\Omega_C$ (space of determined reality) connected through an interface domain $\mathcal{I}$: